thatguyfig/python-ml/README.md

 # python-ml

-A python implementation of Andrew Ng's machine learning course.
+A series of learning tasks to help understand more about machine learning.